-There are some good reasons why you may want your employees to handle your translations.
-Employees understand your company and industry lingo, and they are accessible so you can ask them questions.
-But before you go down this route, there are some additional considerations that you need to think about.
+There are good reasons why you may want your employees to handle your translations.
+Employees understand your company and industry lingo and they are accessible, so you can ask them questions.
+Before you go down this route, think about:

 1 - Lost productivity